Texas vs. Penn State Predictions & Picks - NCAA Tournament Second Round

 Texas Performance Insights

-- The Longhorns are outscoring opponents by 10.7 points per game with a +374 scoring differential overall.
-They put up 77.9 points per game (40th in college basketball) and allow 67.2 per outing (89th in college basketball).
+- The Longhorns outscore opponents by 10.7 points per game (scoring 77.9 points per game to rank 40th in college basketball while giving up 67.2 per outing to rank 89th in college basketball) and have a +374 scoring differential overall.

-- Texas pulls down 31.9 rebounds per game (172nd in college basketball) compared to the 31 of its opponents.
+- Texas averages 31.9 rebounds per game (172nd in college basketball) compared to the 31 of its opponents.

-- The Longhorns rank 51st in college basketball by averaging 98.9 points per 100 possessions on offense, and defensively are 38th in college basketball, allowing 85.3 points per 100 possessions.
+- The Longhorns rank 51st in college basketball with 98.9 points scored per 100 possessions, and 38th in college basketball defensively with 85.3 points conceded per 100 possessions.

-- Texas wins the turnover battle by 4.1 per game, committing 11.1 (100th in college basketball) while its opponents average 15.2.
+- Texas has committed 11.1 turnovers per game (100th in college basketball action), 4.1 fewer than the 15.2 it forces on average (20th in college basketball).

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.